SleekView for Bricks Builder

 Template audits

-Group by type to spot overlapping headers, footers or archive layouts ready for cleanup.
+Group by type to spot overlapping headers, footers, or archive layouts ready for cleanup.
+The duplicate-template problem becomes solvable in one view.

 Client handoffs

-Hand a client a clear inventory of every Bricks layout with author, status and last edit.
+Hand a client a clear inventory of every Bricks layout with author, status, conditions, and last edit.
+Real documentation instead of reverse-engineering.

 Site rebuilds